RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

    2. Consider what could go wrong

 ## Unforeseen consequences and feedback loops

+Feedback loops are challenging for real world deployments.
+A minor issue can explode into a big issue.
+Ex: Predictive policing.

+A good way to go about it to ask yourself, "What would happen if a ML system went really well?
+What would extreme results look like?"

+You want to add points where humans can observe and change things.
+Don't want to have it isolated from product and engineers.

 ## End of Chapter 2 Recap + Blogging
 ## Starting MNIST from scratch
 ## untar_data and path explained